 But, the problem with the earth is that, here, everything fails.

 After my mother died and my father remarried, the house sat vacant for many years.
 Finally, at the end of 2017, my family moved into the home while I was working on my Ph.D. and trying to start a business.
 We had a written agreement to live there and take care of the home while I finished my Ph.D. and my wife finished her college degree.
-We even an option to buy the home.
+We even had an option to buy the home.

 The following year, my father was diagnosed with Alzheimer’s.
 My sister positioned herself to get control of my father’s resources.
 She spent tens of thousands of dollars of my father’s money to force us out of the home despite my father’s clear intentions and eventually forced our family of seven into homelessness.